Alt Går Bra

 In the Acanthus Project, we trace the diasporic movements of a plant deemed a weed.
 We explore the acanthus germinating in ornaments and paintings—from Corinthian columns in Ancient Greece to Middle Eastern arabesques and Norwegian rosemaling—unfolding into the hybridity of grotesques, where plants, animals, and humans intertwine and metamorphose into each other.

-Our upcoming solo exhibition Can Thus Acanthus at Kristiansand Kunsthall focuses on the acanthus in the form of grotesques.
+Our upcoming solo exhibition Acanthus Entanglements at Kristiansand Kunsthall focuses on the acanthus in the form of grotesques.

 The acanthus weed bends, folds, copulates, and morphs into phantasmagoric beings, part human, part animal, part thing.
 At once plant, scroll, critter, machine, the acanthus arises as a holobiont, a versatile host for a multiplicity of species, turning its living, moving forms into a testimony to kinship across earthly and wondrous beings.
 Echoing its ancient origins, Gilles Deleuze once asked what a weed was doing in the Greek temples.